MaibornWolff/codecharta/README.md

 -   [CodeCharta Visualization](https://maibornwolff.github.io/codecharta/docs/visualization/):

-    -   CC visualizes code bases as 3D cities, so that you can understand it fastly - view the [Web Demo](<(https://maibornwolff.github.io/codecharta/visualization/app/index.html?file=codecharta.cc.json&file=codecharta_analysis.cc.json)>).
+    -   CC visualizes code bases as 3D cities, so that you can understand it - view the [Web Demo](https://maibornwolff.github.io/codecharta/visualization/app/index.html?file=codecharta.cc.json&file=codecharta_analysis.cc.json).
-    -   GUI to visualize code metrics from `.cc.json` files.
+    -   It uses code metrics from `.cc.json` files.
-    -   Imported files are validated using JSON Schema as defined in [generatedSchema.json](/visualization/app/codeCharta/util/generatedSchema.json).
+    -   The imported files are validated using JSON Schema as defined in [generatedSchema.json](/visualization/app/codeCharta/util/generatedSchema.json).

 -   [CodeCharta Analysis](https://maibornwolff.github.io/codecharta/docs/analysis/):
     -   CC Analysis is used to calculate or to import metrics from third party tools for a code base.
-    -   It includes some pre-defined importers (Sonar, Tokei, CSV, ...) and parsers (Source Code, Text, SVN, Git Log).
-    -   Command-Line-Tool for generating visualization data in the form of `.cc.json` files.
+    -   It generates `.cc.json` files for CC Visualization through a Command-Line-Tool.
-    -   It includes some pre-defined importers for e.g. [SonarQube](https://maibornwolff.github.io/codecharta/docs/sonar-importer), [SourceMonitor](https://maibornwolff.github.io/codecharta/docs/sourcemonitorimporter), [Git log information](https://maibornwolff.github.io/codecharta/docs/git-log-parser), generic [CSV](https://maibornwolff.github.io/codecharta/docs/csv-importer) data
+    -   It includes some pre-defined importers for e.g. [SonarQube](https://maibornwolff.github.io/codecharta/docs/sonar-importer), [SourceMonitor](https://maibornwolff.github.io/codecharta/docs/sourcemonitorimporter), [Git](https://maibornwolff.github.io/codecharta/docs/git-log-parser), generic [CSV](https://maibornwolff.github.io/codecharta/docs/csv-importer) data
     -   It also includes commands to [validate]() and [merge]() multiple `.cc.json` files.

-## Experimental features
+## Experimental Features

+-   **In CodeCharta Visualization:**

--   Custom Views allows to download and upload custom configuration files, in order to share them between other devices, browsers and people.
+    -   **Custom Views:** Download and upload custom configuration files, share them between other devices, browsers and people.
--   Suspicious Metrics display suspicious files with the very high risk and a risk profile of the code based on the cyclomatic complexity.
+    -   **Suspicious Metrics:** Highlight files with suspicious metrics and a _risk profile analysis_ of the code based on the cyclomatic complexity.

+> **NOTE:** You can enable them from the settings panel.

 ## How To Use

 ### How to use **Visualization**?

 -   **Online:** You can try the [web visualization](https://maibornwolff.github.io/codecharta/visualization/app/index.html?file=codecharta.cc.json&file=codecharta_analysis.cc.json) without any installation and explore the CodeCharta code (shown by default).
+-   **Local:**
+    -   _Standalone:_ You can find different versions (MacOS, Linux, Windows, Web) for CC on the [release](https://github.com/MaibornWolff/codecharta/releases) page (you don't need internet to run them).
--   **Local:** To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed.
+    -   _Dev:_ To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed.
         From your command line run:

 ```bash
 # Clone the CodeCharta repo